-Lights: All 74 km runners/ walkers will need to have a light for the final 24k leg from Kinloch to Whakaipo Bay if they enter that trail after 2:30pm.
+Lights: All 74 km runners/ walkers will need to have a light for the final 24k leg from Kinloch to Whakaipo Bay if they leave the Kinloch Hall after 2:30pm.
 So either have lights on you, or put your light in your last drop bag for pick up at Kinloch.

 Cut off times: